iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-2/index.md

 ## Introduction {#introduction}

 In my previous post [Workflows everywhere pt.
 1](https://iocanel.com/2025/07/workflows-everywhere-pt.-1/) I tried to define [workflows](https://en.wikipedia.org/wiki/Workflow) and enumerate their functional and non-functional requirements.
-The post conluded with the realization that in many case we need workflow engines to power our workflows.
+The post concluded with the realization that in many case we need workflow engines to power our workflows.

 This post will define what a workflow engine is and list some of the most popular engines by category.